rzbin/FederatedLearningBackdoor/README.md

 See the top cell for configuration options.

-### Backdoor Client
+### Backdoor Clients
-This client requires some additional knowledge, the client count.
+These clients requires some additional knowledge, the client count.
 Eta should remain 1.
-Further it can be configured which label the backdoor client should remap.
+Further it can be configured which label the backdoor clients should remap.